Skip to main content

 2. Create a JSON file titled .zowe.env.json.

-3. Use an IDE to open .zowe.env.json and enter environment variables, as in the following example:
+3. Use a text editor to open .zowe.env.json and enter environment variables, as in the following example:

 {